sidhantrajput1/DsaInCpp/AssignmentQuestion/Readme.md

     Output 1: -4

-5. Q4: Write a C++ program to find the largest element of a given 2D array of integers.
+5. Write a C++ program to find the largest element of a given 2D array of integers.

+6. Write a program to print the row number having the maximum sum in a given matrix.
+    Input 1:
+    1 3 5 7
+    3 4 7 8
+    1 4 12 3
+    Output 1: 2